The Staenis levelling grid

 Frequently asked questions

-The average number of pieces depends on the chosen filler:
+The average number of pieces depends on the chosen filler and grid:

-- For screed, stabilized sand, insulation screed, drainage mortar, and load-bearing dry fillers, you need 8 slats and 5 legs per square meter.
+- For screed, stabilized screed, insulating screed, drainage mortar and screed grid, you need an average of 8 battens and 5 legs per square meter.

-Note: here you cannot receive additional information about the system, but you can view and touch the different floor constructions.
+Note: here you cannot receive additional information about the system, but you can view and touch the different floor build-ups.

 The slat is 4.5 cm high and can be locally cut down to a height of 1.5 cm.
 Think, for example, of allowing utilities to pass through.